Structural Insulated Panels (SIPs)- a building material that

 See a Structural Insulated Panel House in Vermont

-Foard Panel, a respected manufacturer of Structural
+Foard Panel, a respected manufacturer of Structural Insulated

-that have been built using structural insulated panels.
-The
+been built using structural insulated panels.

-site also includes links to great information on structural
+The site also includes links to great information on structural

-insulated panels and recommendations for products to use
+insulated panels and recommendations for products to use in

-in the installation of SIPS.
-This link takes you to a page with
+This link takes you to a page with pictures of a home built in

-Structural Insulated Panels.
+Brattleboro, Vermont using Foard Structural Insulated Panels.

 Vermont SIPS Builders